-Over and above informal settlements not being recognised by government as a formal settlement, informal settlements generally display the following characteristics: firstly, there are inadequate services in the settlement including, for example, inadequate water and sanitation services, and poor roads and storm water conditions; and secondly, the occupants of the houses in the settlement do not have secure tenure, or more specifically, there is no formally recognised data base of who has the right to be living on a particular plot within that settlement.
+Over and above informal settlements not being recognised by government as a formal settlement, informal settlements generally display the following characteristics: firstly, there are inadequate services in the settlement including, for example, inadequate water and sanitation services, and poor roads and storm water conditions; secondly, the occupants of the houses in settlement do not have secure tenure, or more specifically, there is no formally recognised data base of who has the right to be living on a particular portion of land within that settlement; and thirdly the informal settlement does not conform to the land use zoning scheme of the municipality.
 Furthermore, the houses found in an informal settlement are informal houses.